junxit/us-congress-bills-115/bill.md

 ---
 legis-num: H.R.
 2266
-congress: 115th CONGRESS
+congress: One Hundred Fifteenth Congress of the United States of America
-session: 1st Session
+session: At the First Session
-chamber: In the House of Representatives, U. S.,
+chamber:
 ---

 # H.R.
 2266

-That the House agree to the amendment of the Senate to the bill (H.R.
-2266) entitled “An Act to amend title 28 of the United States Code to authorize the appointment of additional bankruptcy judges; and for other purposes.”, with the following

-*In lieu of the matter proposed to be inserted by the Senate amendment, insert the following:*
+> Making additional supplemental appropriations for disaster relief requirements for the fiscal year ending September 30, 2018, and for other purposes.

 ## § 1.
 Short title